 Overall diet composition of salmon species also had no observable trends within the Discovery Islands, whereas Johnstone Strait has a clear gradient of overlap and divergence.
 The NMDS plot reflects the variability in Discovery Islands, and Johnstone Strait locations show the highest differentiation between species at J06, the eastern most site, then J08 next shows semi-different pink and chum salmon diets and finally, J02 has complete diet overlap (Figure 5).

-A cluster analysis also displayed this same trend, where the two regions were separated into main clusters and Johnstone Strait was subdivided by both site and species (Figure 6).
+A cluster analysis also displayed this same trend as the NMDS, with the two regions separated into main clusters and Johnstone Strait was subdivided by both site and species (Figure 6).
 The only site to distinctly cluster together was J02, near Queen Charlotte Strait, which was similar to the pink salmon diets from J08, mid-Johnstone Strait.
-The pink salmon diets were somewhat comparable to the chum salmon diets at J08, but the J06 chum salmon from East Johnstone Strait had a completely separate cluster and J06 pink salmon were outlier values.
+The pink salmon diets were somewhat comparable to the chum salmon diets at J08, but the J06 chum salmon from East Johnstone Strait had a completely separate cluster and J06 pink salmon were outliers.